-Bespoke Yacht Charter has curated a list of some of our favourite regional walks, with many of our suggestions located not far from the region’s marinas and ports meaning an onshore hiking excursion is viable for our charter guests – come with us to discover the cliff top trails above the calanques near Marseille to the rocky paths dissecting the Parc National du Mercantour.
+Bespoke Yacht Charter has curated a list of some of our favourite regional walks, with many of our suggestions located not far from the region’s marinas and ports meaning an onshore hiking excursion is viable for our south of France yacht charter guests – come with us to discover the cliff top trails above the calanques near Marseille to the rocky paths dissecting the Parc National du Mercantour.

 1. The Calanques

 Often called Mediterranean fjords, calanques were not formed from glaciers like their Scandinavian counterparts but were created by rivers coursing through a fault line in the mountain chain.
 When the sea level rose, the canyons were partly flooded, leaving coves of narrow underwater valleys.

 The most popular calanques are situated between Marseille and Cassis, but calanques are found all the way to Toulon.
 The calanques in the area between Marseille and La Ciotat as well as the offshore islands of Frioul and Riou, were declared a National Park in 2012.